MetaMask/SIPs/SIPS/sip-2.md

 - Required
   - `handleRequest()` - The main way DApps can communicate with the snap.
 The returned data MUST be JSON serializable.
+  - `getAccounts()` - Returns a list of all managed accounts of all supported chains.
+    > This is used to ask user which accounts to connect to a dApp.
+Only those accounts will be exposed in the returned `Session`.
 - DApp events
   - `on()` - The wallet will use this function to register callbacks for events declared in permission specification.
 The wallet SHALL register at most one listener per each unique `[origin, chainId, eventName]` tuple.
   - `off()` - The wallet will use this function to unsubscribe from events registered using `on()`.
 - UI hooks
-  - `getAccounts()` - Returns a list of all managed accounts of all supported chains.
   - Creation
     - `addAccounts?()` - Creates new account.
     - `removeAccount?()` - Removes specific account.